eyecan-ai/pipelime-python/README.md

 ![underfolder structure](docs/images/underfolder.png "underfolder structure")

 An Underfolder **dataset** is a collection of samples.
 A **sample** is a collection of items.
-An **item** is a unitary block of data, it can be a generic tensor (e.g., a multi-channel image or a plain matrix), a dictionary and more.
+An **item** is a unitary block of data, i.e., a multi-channel image, a python object, a dictionary and more.
 Any valid underfolder dataset must contain a subfolder named `data` with samples and items.
 Also, *global shared* items can be stored in the root folder.